mergado/docs/_posts/2017-05-25-vocabulary.md

 Name                  | Description
 --------------------- | -----------
-Mergado Apps          | A platform for developers who want to create features for Mergado in form of extensions.
+Mergado Apps          | A platform for developers who want to create features for Mergado in the form of extensions (called *apps* in developer documentation and internally).
-App Cloud             | Server where all applications built on Mergado Apps run.
 Developers (Center)   | A place where developers can register and manage new apps.
 Accounts              | Website where users register and manage their account.
 (Mergado) Store       | A place for users to buy new apps for Mergado.